Contributor, Benzinga

 • Capital gains tax

-Investing in shares of a company has been the choice of many investors because of the potential for high growth over time and stocks have long been a foundational asset for building any portfolio.
+Many investors choose to invest in company shares because of the potential for high growth over time, and stocks have long been a foundational asset for building any portfolio.

 Many investors buy and hold stocks as a long-term strategy in the hope of seeing significant returns; historically, stocks have outperformed other asset classes, such as gold, bonds and real estate.